dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-install.md

 git checkout tags/2.3.2 -b 2.3.2
 ```

-10. Unfortunately, we have to update the `CMakeList.txt` File of the Ros wrapper.
+10. Unfortunately, we have to update the `CMakeList.txt` file of the realsense-ros wrapper.
 First, navigate to the file location using
 ```bash
 cd realsense2_camera
 ```